reinaldorrivas/udemy-juan-valdez-01-freelancer/README.md

 # 01-juan-valdez-freelancer

-This is a layout practice for a CSS Introduction:
+This is a layout practice to do a CSS Introduction:

 - Mobile First CSS concept.
 - Basic tructure guideline for CSS code.